Fun Things To Do with Preschoolers in NYC: 5 Itineraries for Little Kid Fun

 RELATED: Family-Friendly NYC Restaurant Guide

 Going to be in the Times Square area?
 Let your preschooler grab a new frock or cape at the Disney Store to kick off a Midtown Manhattan outing.
-Head back into the square to climb the TKTS red steps for a higher view of this iconic NYC crossroads where you'll enjoy fantastic people viewing.
-Before sensory overload kicks in, exit southeast, picking up West 42nd Street.
-You'll hit Bryant Park after just one long avenue block.
+Then, head back into the square to climb the TKTS red steps for fantastic people-watching.
+Before sensory overload kicks in exit southeast, picking up West 42nd Street, and wander over to Bryant Park, just one long avenue block away.

 Picnic here with a packed lunch or grab something from a food kiosk.
 You can even test out the very fancy public restrooms for a potty break.
-Walk to the Fifth Avenue side of the park to ogle the massive lions (Patience and Fortitude) on the steps of the Stephen A. Schwarzman New York Public Library, the Beaux-Arts historic building completed in 1911 when the public library system was first created.
-Pop in for a look at the Children's Center if you have time.
-Next, take a spin on Le Carrousel within the park.
-Depending on the season, there may be performances, shops, games, movies, or other family-friendly activities taking place—most of them completely FREE.
-Check its calendar for the latest.
+Walk to the Fifth Avenue side of the park to ogle the massive lions (Patience and Fortitude) on the steps of the Stephen A. Schwarzman New York Public Library building, the Beaux-Arts historic building was completed in 1911, when the public library system was first created.
+Across the street, find the newly renovated Stavros Niarchos Foundation Library, which houses the Children's Center and has a cool rooftop reading room that's open to the public.
+You can also circle back to the south end of Bryant Park to twirl on Le Carrousel.
+Depending on the season, there may be performances, shops, games, movies, or other family-friendly activities taking place—most of them are completely FREE.
+Check the park calendar for the latest.

 The Nelson A. Rockefeller Playground has something for all ages.
 Photo by Mommy Poppins

 3. Lower Manhattan

 Battery Park City has to rival the Upper West Side and Brooklyn's Park Slope in the quest to be the most family-friendly neighborhood in the city.
 Start your day here with a visit to the local Shake Shack.
 Whether you opt for a full meal or just an extra-creamy frozen custard treat, take your meal to go, because there's lots to see!